 Munden Funeral Home and Crematory, Inc. is proud of its strong community roots and history of service to families in their time of need.
 A third generation business, our commitment has always been to offer a caring atmosphere for memorializing the life of loved ones.

-Originally established by Mr. William Bell as the Newport Casket Company, the business moved to 7th Street in Morehead City.
-William David Munden, Sr. took a position with Mr. Bell at this location.
+Originally established around 1925 by Mr. William Bell as the Newport Casket Company, the business moved to 7th Street in Morehead City.
+William.
+David Munden, Sr. took a position with Mr. Bell at this location.
 After Mr. Bell's death in 1955 David became partners in the business with Mrs. Bell.